Lok Sabha elections: 5 key electoral battles to watch out for in fourth phase

 Begusarai:

 Begusarai is known as the 'Leningrad of India' and the seat immediately made headlines when it became known that former JNU students' union president Kanhaiya Kumar would be contesting from here.
 Kanhaiya shot to fame after a sedition case was slapped against him and others in connection with a rally in Delhi's JNU in which pro-Afzal Guru slogans were raised.
 He is taking on Union Minister and senior BJP leader Giriraj Singh who was initially reluctant to fight from the seat but agreed in the end.
-Kanhaiya is fightinjg election as a candidate of the Communist Party of India and battle for Begusarai is triangular because Rashtriya Janata Dal (RJD)'s Tanveer Hassan is also in fray.
+Kanhaiya is fighting election as a candidate of the CPI and battle for Begusarai is triangular because Rashtriya Janata Dal (RJD)'s Tanveer Hassan is also in fray.
 Hassan is said to have strong vote base in this Muslim-dominated constituency.

 Also Read | Lok Sabha elections 2019: A keen contest on cards in Jodhpur